The median asking rent across 19 Oklahoma City zip codes is $1,156/month, down 1.5% from a year ago.

 Landlord-friendly state, affordable entry, and steady demand from energy, military, and healthcare.
-It's not the flashiest rental market in the country — the cash flow doesn't need to be.
+Not the flashiest rental market in the country.
+The cash flow doesn't need to be.

 Median Asking Rent